 They may nevertheless opt to report the dividends in their personal income tax return.
 Belgian resident individuals who report the dividends in their personal income tax return will normally be taxable at the lower of the generally applicable 30% Belgian withholding tax rate on dividends or at the progressive personal income tax rates applicable to their overall declared income.
 If the beneficiary reports the dividends, any income tax due on such dividends will not be increased by communal surcharges.
 In addition, if the dividends are reported, the Belgian dividend withholding tax levied at source may, in both cases, be credited against the personal income tax due and is reimbursable to the extent that it exceeds the personal income tax due, provided that the dividend distribution does not result in a reduction in value of or a capital loss on the shares of the Company.
 The latter condition is not applicable if the individual can demonstrate that it has held shares in full legal ownership for an uninterrupted period of 12 months prior to the payment or attribution of the dividends.
-For dividends paid or attributed as of January 1, 2018, an exemption from personal income tax could in principle be claimed by Belgian resident individuals in their personal income tax return for a first tranche of dividend income up to the amount of EUR 640 (for income year 2018) or EUR 800 (as of income year 2019 onwards).
+An exemption from personal income tax could in principle be claimed by Belgian resident individuals in their personal income tax return for a first tranche of dividend income up to the amount of EUR 800 (amount applicable for income year 2019) per year.
 For the avoidance of doubt, all reported dividends (not only dividends distributed on the shares) are taken into account to assess whether said maximum amount is reached (and hence not only the amount of dividends paid or attributed on the shares).

 For resident individuals who acquire and hold the shares for professional purposes, the Belgian withholding tax does not fully discharge their income tax liability.
-Dividends received must be declared by the investor and will, in such a case, be taxable at the investor's progressive personal income tax rates (of up to 50%, plus local surcharges).
+Dividends received must be declared by the investor as a professional income and will, in such a case, be taxable at the investor's progressive personal income tax rates (of up to 50%, plus local surcharges).
 The Belgian withholding tax levied at source may be credited against the personal income tax due and is reimbursable to the extent that it exceeds the income tax due, subject to two conditions: (i) the investor must have held full legal ownership of the Company's shares at the time of payment or attribution of the dividends and (ii) the dividend distribution may not result in a reduction in value of, or a capital loss on, the Company's shares.
 The latter condition is not applicable if the investor demonstrates that he has held full legal ownership of the Company's shares during an uninterrupted period of 12 months prior to the payment or attribution of the dividends.

-4.8.1.2 Resident companies
+4.9.1.2 Resident companies